Cog-Creators/Red-DiscordBot/CONTRIBUTING.md

 We have a core team working tirelessly to implement new features and fix bugs for the Red community.
 This core team looks at and evaluates new issues and PRs on a daily basis.

-The decisions we make are based on a simple majority of that team or by decree of the project owner.
+The decisions we make are based on a simple majority of that team or by the decree of the project owner.

 ### 5.1 Issues
-Any new issues will be looked at and evaluated for validity of a bug or for the usefulness of a suggested feature.
-If we have questions about your issue we will get back as soon as we can (usually in a day or two) and will try to make a decision within a week.
+Any new issues will be looked at and evaluated for the validity of a bug or the usefulness of a suggested feature.
+If we have questions about your issue we will get back as soon as we can (usually in a day or two) and will try to decide within a week.

 ### 5.2 Pull Requests
 Pull requests are evaluated by their quality and how effectively they solve their corresponding issue.
 The process for reviewing pull requests is as follows: